PiotrJustyna/drakon-renderer/dev-log.md

+# 2024-09-24

+Just finished rewriting the layout algorithm.
+It took a while but it addresses the problem of removed icons still having effect on their (still present) dependents' positions.

+The process of rewriting that algorithm took a good degree of work and time, but as a bonus I was able to delete the ghc package as a dependency.

+Next steps: finish cleaning up hlint hints, correct connections where x1 > x2, make more progress with the real life diagram.

 # 2024-08-28

 SVG rendering is now finally connected with the process of deserialization and positioning.
 Very happy with the results so far.
 In the upcoming days I am planning to clean up how the diagrams look like and then to move on to connecting the rendered icons with lines adhering to drakon rules.